 Adults over age 60 years living in the community who are at risk of falls.

-Exercise reduces both the rate of falling (the number of falls a person experiences within a specified period) and the risk of falling (the fraction of people in a group who fall over time).
+Exercise reduces both the rate of falling (the number of falls a person experiences within a specified period) and the risk of falling.
 Exercise may also reduce fall-related injuries, such as the risk of sustaining fall-related skeletal fractures.

 A fall is defined by the World Health Organization as an event which results in a person coming to rest inadvertently on the ground or floor or other lower level.